How to Set up a Cryptocurrency Wallet in NZ

 Hardware Wallets

-Hardware wallets are known as the apex of cryptocurrency security, the most secure wallet type available, and we’d recommend buying a Trezor or a Ledger Hardware wallet if you’re serious on holding large amounts of cryptocurrency long term.
+Hardware wallets are known as the apex of NZ crypto security, the most secure wallet type available.
+We’d recommend buying a Trezor or a Ledger Hardware wallet if you’re serious on holding large amounts of cryptocurrency in NZ, long term.

 Exchange Wallets

-Exchange wallets, such as your wallet on an exchange like Binance, are non-custodial wallets where you store you crypto on such services, when trading between cryptos.
+Exchange crypto wallets, such as your wallet on an exchange like Binance, are non-custodial wallets located on exchanges.
+Also known as your ‘exchange account’.

 Web Wallets